siriusctrl/UniPublic/ML/week3.md

     - Randomly assign a class $c_k$ to each test instance, weighting the class assignment according to P($c_k $)
   - Zero-R (most commonly used baseline)
     - Classify all instances according to the most common class in the training data
-    - <u>Inappropriate</u> if the majority class is FALSE and the learning task is to identify needles in the haystack
+    - <u>Inappropriate</u> if the majority class is <u>FALSE</u> and the learning task is to identify needles in the haystack
   - One-R
-    - Create a **<u>decision stamp</u>** in the training data with branches for each values, and populate the leaf with the majority class at that leaf.
-Finally, select the decision stump which leads to the lowest error rate over the training data
+    - Making predictions using only one attributes. **<u>Decision Stamp</u>** is created for each attribute but only the one with least error rate will be kept.
     - Pros
       - Simple to understand and implement
       - Simple to comprehend the results
       - Surprisingly good results
     - Cons
       - Unable to capture attribute interactions
-      - Bias when attributes with many possible values
+      - ==Bias when attributes with many possible values==
+        - Why it is the case?
 - Benchmark
   - Established trivial technique which we are pitching our method against it.